john-baxter/Bites-game/backlog.md

 Chocolate:
 - include chocolate in the trail
 - figure out how/where to position it within the trail
-- create a mechanism for it to be'spent' from the player's hand
+- create a mechanism for it to be 'spent' from the player's hand
 - prompt player to use chocolate before & after regular turn
   * only if they have chocolate
 - implement the following rules: